hogg101/rgbxmastree/README.md

 - Install Python dependencies
 - Copy everything to `/opt/rgbxmastree`
 - Set up a system service that starts on boot
-- Start the tree controller
+- Start the tree controller and web interface

 ### Step 5: Open the web interface